dmartzol/dxfmaps/README.md

 ## Acknowledgments

-* Made with data from Natural Earth, using the maps for countries or states/provinces.
+*  Made with data from Natural Earth, using the maps for countries and states/provinces.